What Is Breast Reduction?

 What Is Recovery from Breast Reduction Like?

-Dr. DiBello performs all of his breast reduction surgeries at the hospital, and with the exception of cosmetic (and therefore smaller) reductions, which can be done as an outpatient, he will have you stay overnight.
-Spending the night at the hospital will allow you to have medication for pain you otherwise could not receive at home, and results in a dramatic reduction in the need for narcotics when you go home the next day.
-Drains are only occasionally required, but when used will be removed before you are discharged.
+Dr. DiBello performs almost all of his breast reduction surgeries as an outpatient, and usually at the hospital.
+Drains are only occasionally required, but when used will be removed a few days later in the office.
 There will be no stitches to be removed since all incisions are closed with absorbable sutures.
+Dr. DiBello finds that a strict post-surgery regimen of Tylenol, alternating with a prescription anti-inflammatory, will minimize pain, and therefore narcotic use.
 You can shower within 48 hours, and usually drive within three days after surgery.
 Generally, one week off from work is adequate, except for patients whose jobs require heavy lifting or wearing special equipment.
 Most patients are able to return to light activities within their regular schedule approximately two weeks after breast reduction surgery.
 Dr. DiBello advises patients to avoid intense exercise or other strenuous activity for several additional weeks.
 Prior to surgery, he can provide you with more specific guidelines, according to your personalized treatment plan.
 Swelling and bruising can be expected, but these effects typically dissipate relatively quickly.
 The team at DiBello Plastic Surgery will give you information and instructions for applying compression to the side of the breast (axillary area), which is necessary to control swelling and aid in contouring.
 Any minor discomfort experienced during recovery should be able to be managed quite well with medication, as prescribed by Dr. DiBello.